imgproxy/imgproxy/docs/watermark.md

 You can also specify the base opacity of a watermark using `IMGPROXY_WATERMARK_OPACITY`.

-**📝Note:** If you're going to use the `scale` argument of `watermark`, it's highly recommended to use SVG, WebP or JPEG watermarks since these formats support scale-on-load.
+**📝 Note:** If you're going to use the `scale` argument of `watermark`, it's highly recommended to use SVG, WebP or JPEG watermarks since these formats support scale-on-load.

 ## Watermarking an image